-The best foods to eat when you break a fast will vary according to your health goals.
+The best foods to break a fast will vary according to your health goals.
 Consequently, I am giving you a list of 15 foods you can consume to break a fast and explaining a little bit about how it will help.

 If you would like some further guidance regarding how to break your fast, read my post What to Eat to Break a Fast, where I explain how to pick the most nutrient-dense foods that will optimize your success.